ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/ParameterID/ParameterID.rst

   \node [circle,fill,inner sep=1pt] at ([xshift=-1.5cm]output.west) {};
   \end{tikzpicture}

-The ParameterID has three global structs, which are shared inputs for all identification states.
+The ParameterID has three global structs (highlighted in orange), which are shared inputs for all identification states.
 For detailed information about these structs, click on the appropriate hyperlink.
 These are the following:

   * :ref:`ActualValues struct<uz_Actual_values_struct>`, which carries all the measurement values